-Surgical treatment of peritoneal mesothelioma is often done either to help relieve symptoms or to remove the tumor from the wall of the abdomen and digestive organs.
+Surgical treatment of peritoneal mesothelioma can be done either to help relieve symptoms or to remove the tumor from the wall of the abdomen and digestive organs.
 As is the case with pleural mesothelioma, these tumors often have spread too far to be removed completely.

 Debulking: The goal of this surgery is to remove as much of the mesothelioma as possible.
 Sometimes this means removing pieces of the intestine as well.

-Omentectomy: The omentum is an apron-like layer of fatty tissue that drapes over the contents inside the abdomen.
+Omentectomy: The omentum is an apron-like layer of fatty tissue that drapes over the organs inside the abdomen.
 Cancers in the peritoneum often spread to this tissue, so it may be removed as part of surgery for peritoneal mesothelioma.

 Surgery for pericardial mesothelioma

 Surgery can remove a mesothelioma from the pericardium (the sac around the heart).

 Surgery for mesothelioma of the tunica vaginalis

-Surgery for mesothelioma of the tunica vaginalis testis, which occurs in the groin, rarely cures this cancer.
-Most of the time surgery is done because the tumor resembles a hernia.
+Surgery for mesothelioma of the tunica vaginalis, which covers the testicles, rarely cures this cancer.
+Most of the time surgery is done when the tumor is mistaken for a hernia.
 The surgeon attempts to treat a suspected hernia and only realizes the diagnosis after the surgery has begun.
 This kind of mesothelioma typically can’t be removed entirely.